BenjieFiftysix/Map-Integration/Readme.md

 # Map integration

-I have created to examples of how the map could be integrated:
+I have created two examples of how the map could be integrated:

 ### Full page with "Return to Website" button:
 [*Example*](https://benjiefiftysix.github.io/integration/FullPage/index.html)